 I recently completed a 24 hour fast and the results were awesome!
-I felt so light, generated creative ideas for my business and did something healthy for my body.
+I felt so light, generated creative ideas for Heather's Health Habits and did something healthy for my body.
 If you would like to know how to successfully practice a 24 hour water fast, read my latest blog post here.

 To avoid blood sugar spikes, it is important to eat foods that are low on the glycemic index.
 The glycemic index is a tool used by diabetics to identify foods that will not spike blood sugar.
 The typical foods that will spike blood sugar are white breads and pasta, packaged cookies and cakes, processed foods and foods that have hidden sugar, such as tomato sauce.